-Midwest Chiropractic and Sports Medicine is excited to announce the addition of non-surgical spinal decompression to its treatment options.
-The Triton DTS Therapy System now offers patients with cervical and lumbar herniated or bulging disc, degenerative disc disease, sciatica, facet syndrome, post-surgical failure, chronic low back pain, and arm or leg pain and numbness the most advanced non-invasive treatment option available.
+Midwest Chiropractic and Sports Medicine is the area's leader of treatment with non-surgical spinal decompression.
+The Triton DTS Therapy System offers patients with cervical and lumbar herniated or bulging disc, degenerative disc disease, sciatica, facet syndrome, post-surgical failure, chronic low back pain, and arm or leg pain and numbness the most advanced non-invasive treatment option available.
 We have utilized this modality to treated over 20,000 patients in the past 15 years with amazing results.
 If you have one of these conditions give us a call to see if this treatment can keep you from having life altering surgery.

 What is the DTS Spinal Decompression Therapy System?